-Quizzes (total number = 12)
+Quizzes (total number = 13)

 Each week there will be a quiz on D2L on the pre-class material.
-You will have two attempts to take the quiz and your highest grade will be counted.
-Quizzes are due by 11:59pm the night before Tuesday class.
+You will have one attempt to take the quiz, so make sure you have completed the required reading and taken notes.
+Quizzes are due by the start of class.
+Due to exams being in class, some quizzes will be due on Tuesdays and some will be due on Thursdays (exam weeks).
 We may substitute surveys for a quiz and they will be graded as credit/no credit.

-Homework (total number = 10)
+Homework (total number = 14)